 The concept of integrative cooperation between specialists from different disciplines is useful (see above).

-The dentokinetic dentist works with the MAGO splint, which is able to treat the TMD problem at the root and restore body balance.
+The dentokinetic dentist works with the MAGO splint, which is able to treat TMD at the root and restore body balance.

 In our opinion, dentokinetics is the most effective and profound therapy to treat TMD from the root cause and to achieve a permanently stable, balanced situation in the entire body.